preciousbata/blood_cell_detect/README.md

 # Blood_Cell_Detect

-This is a demo project to elaborate a Deep Learning Models detecting and classifying blood cell images, the model is deployed on production using Flask API
+This is a project to elaborate a Deep Learning Models localizing and classifying differnt types of blood cell in a image, the model is deployed using Flask API

 Prerequisites